davidecarnevali/SINEsFind/README.md

 1. The first step is to build an index of the SINEs annotation by using the **AnnoGenerate.py** script which calculate the genomic coordinates of the **expected full-lenght** SINE element (see more in the reference paper below).
+It expects the following positional arguments:
+`- annotation: Annotation file in GTF format (either gzipped or not).
+Should refer to the same version of the human reference genome sequence`
+`- genome: Human reference genome sequence.
+Should refer to the same version of the annotation file`
+`- output: The output filename`

+ **Example**: `python AnnoGenerate.py annotation.gtf.gz hg38.fa outputname`

-It expects as input the annotation file containing the SINEs of interest (Alu/MIR) in GTF format (either gzipped or not) and the fasta sequence of the human reference genome.
-The output file will cill be the input GTF annotation file with additional 2 columns corresponding to the calculated start/end genomic coordinates of the expected full-length element.
+ The **output file index** will be the input GTF annotation file with additional 2 columns corresponding to the calculated start/end genomic coordinates of the expected full-length element.
 The annotation folder contains already the pre-computed extended annotation file for Alu elements in GRCh38 reference genome that do not overlap, in the same orientation, any of the genes annotated in Gencode version 24.

- **Example**: `python AnnoGenerate.py *alus.gtf.gz* *hg38.fa* *outputname*`

 2. Once the extended annotation index has been created, we can run SINEsFind as in the following example which uses BAM file as input and default parameters:

-`python SINEs_find.py -s auto -t bam *bamfile* *annotation_file* *chrom_sizes* *output_file*``
+ `python SINEs_find.py -s auto -t bam bamfile ./annotations/alu_intergenic_gencode24.gtf.gz chrom_sizes output_file`

 SINEs_find has several optional parameters that can be adjusted to user's need such as: